 Why choose a vegan diet?

 It is becoming increasingly clear that the consumption of animals is a major contributor to numerous global problems.
-Since a plant-based diet provides a single solution to helping resolve all of these problems, the move towards a diet and lifestyle free from animal products is rapidly gaining momentum.
+Since a plant-based diet addresses all of these problems simultaneously and can help to resolve them, the move towards a diet and lifestyle free from animal products is rapidly gaining momentum.
 A plant-based diet saves many animals from a life of suffering, reduces one’s personal ecological footprint, and can contribute to a fairer world.
 At the same time, plant-based eating can also offer a healthier and more varied diet.

 Vegetarian and vegan diets have a long tradition

-Throughout history vegetarianism has always played a role, whether for religious, political, or social reasons.
-The concept of vegetarianism and veganism goes back at least as far as 6,000 years, with the first records originating from Indian cultures.
-But even in Europe, 2,500 years ago, certain schools of Greek philosophy rejected the consumption of meat, eggs, and milk for ethical reasons, while also recognising that a solely plant-based diet was healthier.
-The term ‘vegan’, however, only emerged in 1944 and is based on the beginning and end of the word ‘veg-etari-an’, which reflects the idea that veganism starts with vegetarianism and carries it through to its logical conclusion.
+Throughout history, plant-based diets have played a role, whether for religious, political, or social reasons.
+The concept of vegetarianism first gained cultural prominence in the 8th century BC, originating from a religious predecessor of Hinduism in Indian cultures.
+But even in Europe, during the 6th century BC, certain schools of Greek philosophy rejected the consumption of meat for ethical and, later on, for economic, ecological, or health reasons.
+The term ‘vegan’, however, only emerged in 1944 and is a contraction of the first and last syllables of the word ‘vegetarian’.1

 What to eat on a vegan diet